AbuSuudy/FinalYearProject/ReadMe.md

 I have also used a years worth of public fitbit data that I could create visulaisation from so I could see how the system would look when it's put in practice.

 The purpose of this project is to place the system into a care home where care home workers could decide if the general populous is having enough exercise.
+This is because if there are many people living in one location it can be hard to track if people are having the right amount of exercise.

+##ASP.NET